Sonicare DiamondClean Smart Sonic electric toothbrush with app

 With and without a brush head

 Test the sound level of your Sonicare handle without a brush head attached.
-If your Sonicare handle is considerably much nosier with no brush head attached, contact Philips Consumer Care for further troubleshooting.
+If the noise is less with no brush head attached, replacing your brush head should fix the issue.
+If you have replaced your brush head, and it has not fixed the issue, please contact customer care for further trouble shooting.

 Is the brush head securely placed?